 Downsizing may lower your cost of living

-Most likely when you retire, you'll also be an empty-nester, with your children leaving home to start their own lives.
+When you retire, you'll most likely also be an empty-nester, with your children leaving home to start their own lives.
 Perhaps you want to get a smaller house with less upkeep as you get older.

-Downsizing your home could give you a windfall from the sale of your house, lower your monthly utility bills, and reduce your property taxes.
+Downsizing your home could result in a windfall from the sale of your house, lower monthly utility bills, and reduced property taxes.

 Pro tip: Paying your mortgage may have increased your equity in your home.
-Check with a financial professional to see if there’s a way to unlock some of that equity when you need it.
+Check with a financial professional to see if you can unlock some of that equity when you need it.

 Earn $200 cash rewards bonus with this incredible card